 Sure, the ability to get messages across to others quickly can be very convenient and helpful at times, but we believe there is still such value in slowing down and composing a letter.

-At Kippewa, campers go technology-free and the way they communicate to their friends and family is by writing letters.
-We see this process as a valuable tool for a few reasons.
+At Kippewa, campers go technology-free and the only way they communicate to their friends and family is by writing letters.
+We see this process as a valuable tool for a few reasons:

 Letter writing can help foster the concept of delayed gratification.
 When you sit down to write to your friend or your parent, you are not receiving an instant response.
 There is an anticipation on receiving a return.
 Delayed gratification shouldn’t be something that causes stress or anxiety.

-In contrast with a fast-paced social media world, letter writing causes us to pause, helping us become aware of the artistry of communication over the speed and utility of electronic communication.
+In contrast with a fast-paced social media world, letter writing causes us to pause and become aware of the artistry of communication, and not just the speed and utility of electronic communication.
 By slowing down, the tools of planning and editing come back into play.
 The impulse to share becomes thoughtful.
-We know that the recipient of our letter is going to really be interested in what we are saying rather than just be an anonymous person scrolling through a feed.
+We know that the recipient of our letter is going to really be interested in what we are saying.
 We give a meaningful message and look forward to a meaningful response.

 Even though just about everything we do is saved somewhere in a cloud or a drive, letters become a special kind of memory that we can look back on for years to come.
 I still have letters and notes that I received from friends at camps and at schools and other activities and ever so often, I bring them out and read over them — maybe it was a birthday card from my mother or my grandfather or a note from a best friend.
 These pieces of paper become something much more than a fast-paced text.
 They become part of our journey.